Kuzdra24/Kuzdra24/README.md

 Hi there!
 Welcome to my GitHub profile.

 ## About Me
-I'm Patryk Kuzdrowski, a high school student in the fourth grade of IT Technical School at ZSE im.
+I'm Patryk Kuzdrowski, a student in the fourth grade of IT Technical collage at ZSE im.
 T. Kosciuszki in Opole, Poland.
 Apart from my passion for technology, I also attend a music school where I play the accordion, guitar, and piano.
 I strongly believe that the best way to learn is through practice, and I constantly work on interesting projects to gain experience and pursue my dream of becoming a frontend developer.

 ## Tech STACK
  - JavaScript (JS)